ForCoderjwu/Project-2/README.md

 ### Desctibtion
 Create a Social Justice game in p5.js

-### Note
+### Note from 4/15
-This is the first step of Project 2
+Update to the L2 and few office in L3, Main story is complete.
-This is the the basic map and concept of the game.
+Still developing.